Yuya-Hikima/ICML2025-Guided-Zeroth-Order-Methods/README.md

 Contents of this repository:
 - **README** This file.
+- **SOFTWARE LICENSE AGREEMENT FOR EVALUATION** The user must comply with the rules described herein.
 - **multproducts_pricing folder** It contains the Python script used in our experiments for the multiple-products pricing application.
 - **strategic_classification folder** It contains the Python script used in our experiments for the strategic classification application.